Woodpeckers of Sri Lanka

 The eggs are white and because the nests are out of sight, they are not visible to predators.
 Therefore, the eggs do not need to be camouflaged.
 Cavities created by woodpeckers are also re-used as nests by other birds, such as some ducks and, owls, and mammals such as tree squirrels.

 Woodpeckers are shy birds that do not remain in the presence of people for too long.
-They are difficult to spot and often will quietly fly off or go round the trunk of the tree on which it is, if someone approaches it.
+They are difficult to spot and often will quietly fly off or go around the trunk of the tree on which it is if someone approaches it.

 Woodpeckers are a “core species” of forest and woodland avifauna since their presence is a fundamental requirement to the existence of a wide range of other birds.
 Woodpeckers drill new nest holes each year, and thus many old nest cavities are available for an entire range of hole-nesting species.